angelotulumello/beba-ctrl/ryu/app/beba/load_driven_forwarding/README.md

 To start the application open two ssh terminals (with the -X option).
 In the first shell type:

-	ryu-manager ldf-flowlets.py
+	ryu-manager improved-ldf-flowlets.py

 to start the controller.

-Then in the second shell type:
+In the second shell type:

 	sudo python leafSpineTopo.py